Last Updated on January 6, 2022 by Oddmund Groette

 All traders do behavioral mistakes

-Last, but not least, is the psychological aspect.
+You need to understand the most obvious trading biases.
+The psychological aspect is just as important as the strategy.
 Can you handle drawdowns and continue trading?
 Can you actually follow the strategy?

 Based on my personal experience, this is something you have to consider thoroughly before you implement a strategy.
 It’s a lot easier said than done to follow a strategy 100%.